Tried & Tested Toddler-Approved Bread Recipe

 1 teaspoon garlic powder, optional

-*based on natural toddler spillage, you may need more of any particular item during the process.
+*based on natural toddler spillage, you may need more or less of any particular item during the process, especially the flour.

 Preheat oven to 350 degrees (these cook very well in a toaster oven too).

 Mix yeast with water and whisk until slightly bubbly - this activates the yeast.

 Add butter, salt, sugar & honey and whisk again.

 Add wet mixture to flour and oats and stir until fully combined.

 Place damp towel over bowl and let rise for approximately 45 minutes.

 Form into small, walnut size balls and bake in mini muffin pans for 10-15 minutes.

 Baking is a science, and so is the art of cooking with a toddler.
 This recipe is designed to work regardless of steps followed, though do try to activate that yeast.